neepooha/sso/README.md

 </div>

 ## Features
+The template for this project was taken from the project of [Nikolay Tuzov](https://github.com/JustSkiv).
 This project is developed as a grps microservice for authentication, authorization and permissions.

 ### The project used: